Time to take back our civilization from the parasites and pests

 The Neolithic revolution and the political state

 In contrast, the rise of the political state was our enemies’ first counter-revolution.
 And the state itself – a top-down system that enables an élite forcibly to rule over a, potentially large, group of people – was its counter-paradigm.
+The counter-revolution probably started with the first pharaohs in Egypt, around 3,200 BC; but it may have been a little earlier.

 There are many theories on how the first states came about.
 One I find reasonably believable is Robert Carneiro’s.
 In bad times, groups that were short of food might seek to use force to take for themselves the product of the labours of other villages.
 Or, even in time of plenty, groups might plan attacks on other villages to secure valuable resources, such as more fertile land.
 This led to wars.
 Often, the losers could not flee.
 Or, they realized that they would be better off joining the winners, even as conquered subordinates, than if they tried to flee.
 In such cases, the conquerors subjected the conquered to taxation in the form of their produce.
 From there, it was not a huge step further to subject them to slavery, in whatever form.